 The most comprehensive age clocks combine epigenetic data with measurements of phenotype markers, metabolic parameters, composition of proteins, and gene transcription, respectively called phenomics, metabolomics, proteomics, transcriptomics, epigenomics, and genomics.
 Together these create the most accurate prediction of biological age, known as the OMICm Age.
-The algorithm identifies numerous "proxy" markers based on specific methylation sites, revealing a very comprehensive portrait of how you are aging, which in turn provides a basis for what is called precision medicine or personalized medicine and points to specific interventions.
+The algorithm identifies numerous "proxy" markers based on specific methylation sites, revealing a very comprehensive portrait of how you are aging.
+This is the basis for the promise of 21st century medicine: Extremely precise and highly personalized.
 (See an example in the addendum.)